-3.1.3 Bullying:
+3.1.29.
+Bullying:

 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause considerable anxiety and distress.
 At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a feature in the suicide of some young people.
-Bullying someone because of their age, race, gender, sexual orientation disability and/or transgender will not be tolerated as the College operates a zero tolerance approach see also: peer on peer abuse
+Bullying someone because of their age, race, gender, sexual orientation disability and/or transgender will not be tolerated as the College operates a zero tolerance approach to all forms of discrimination of those with any of the protected characteristics as defines by the Equality Act 2010 (see also: child on child abuse, 3.1.8) See also Halesowen College Student Conduct Policy.

-3.1.14 Fabricated and Induced Illness:
+3.1.30.
+Fabricated and Induced Illness